validator-labs/validatorctl/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Prerequisites
+## Prerequisites by use case

-The `validatorctl` relies on a few binaries that you'll need to ensure you have installed:
+The `validatorctl` binary serves multiple purposes, therefore the system requirements vary based on how you intend to use it.
+See requirements by use case below.

+### Direct rule evaluation

+None!
+Just install the `validatorctl` binary and get started with `validatorctl rules check`.

+### Installing validator on an existing kubernetes cluster

+- Helm v3.14.0+
+- Kubectl v1.24.10+

+### Installing validator into an ephemeral kind cluster

+If you execute `validator install` without a `KUBECONFIG` set you'll be given the option to create and use a local kind cluster.
+Additional prerequisites are required in that case.

-- Docker v24.0.6+
+- Docker v24.0.6+ / Podman v5+
 - Helm v3.14.0+
 - Kind v0.20.0+
 - Kubectl v1.24.10+